I got caught illegal in Ireland just as I was leaving.

-There'd been some disturbance in Barcelona, or a strike (or both [I never found out,]) and the Aer Lingus plane that was going to take me to Chicago was not available.
-The airline offered free accommodation and food and a flight the same time next day.
+I was returning to the United States.
+When I got to the departure area I learned that my flight had been canceled.
+There'd been some disturbance in Barcelona, or a strike, and the Aer Lingus plane that was going to take me to Chicago was not available.
+The airline offered accommodation and a flight the same time next day.
 There were other options, but none were as workable.

 And there it was, the immigration control booth.
 Nobody else was around.
 It was just me and the border gard.
 We had lots of time.

 He was sound.
 He was completely patient with me, more than he had to be.
 He said I'd never be able to return to Ireland... then he eased off the statement, a bit, afterward.
 And I don't know.